Freiling87/CCU/CCU/Scratchpad.md

 ###			C	Level Label
 Labels a level ABCD
 Mutually exclusive
+###			C	Those bottom three buttons
+Why do Agents have a different Item interface than Objects?
+Maybe those buttons could be repurposed.
+###			C	Important Button
+This stores an Int.
+That might be useful.
+Maybe this could be toggled between Off, On, and A-B to assign it to a Gate.
+I think it ends up sending to LevelEditor.FillSpawner, which turns it into a bool.
+So a patch to that method or soon thereafter might find a spot to store the Gate number/letter on the newly spawned object.
+SpawnerBasic.important is read by all the specialized spawners so you might need to patch all of those.

+The box isn't available for Items, maybe it could be.
 ###			C	Elevator Extravars
 ####			C	Level +2, 3, 4
 Skip in list